jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 H H = \frac{1}{2} \begin{bmatrix}1 & 1 \\ 1 & -1 \end{bmatrix} \begin{bmatrix}1 & 1 \\ 1 & -1 \end{bmatrix} = \begin{bmatrix}1 & 0 \\ 0 & 1 \end{bmatrix} = I
 ```

-The Hadamard gate is also important because it switches the basis from Z to X or vice versa.
+The Hadamard gate is also important because it switches the basis of a single qubit from Z to X or vice versa.
 So, for example:

 ```math
 HXH = Z\quad\textrm{and}\quad HZH = X
 ```

+In general, for an N-qubit system, the Quantum Fourier Transform (QFT) converts from the computational basis to the Fourier basis.
+In the case of a single qubit (N=1), the QFT reduces to a single Hadamard gate and the Fourier basis is the X basis.

 ### Phase (P) Gate